snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md

 #### Adding predefined contexts

-The JavaScript Tracker comes with many predefined contexts which you can automatically add to every event you send.
+The JavaScript Tracker comes with many predefined context entities which you can automatically add to every event you send.
 To enable them, simply add them to the `contexts` field of the configuration object as above.

 ##### webPage context